Thinking beyond borders

 There are currently no indirect taxes applicable in the UAE, other than customs duty.
 A majority of the goods imported into the Gulf Cooperation Council (GCC) states attract a uniform customs duty of 5 percent, and this is levied at the point of first entry into the GCC.
 Further movements of goods within the GCC are free of customs duties.

-There are currently no transfer pricing rules applicable in the UAE.
+There are no transfer pricing regulations in the UAE.

 There are no data privacy laws in the UAE.

-There are no exchange controls in force in the UAE.
+There are no exchange control regulations applicable in the UAE.

 There are no nondeductible costs for assignees in the UAE.